Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 - Non-staining formulas (not turmeric-based)

-- Single-use applications
+- Single-use situations

 Important